1molehayo/Luminskin/README.md

 ![ScreenShot](https://raw.github.com/1molehayo/Luminskin/project-setup/src/assets/img/lumin-cart.png)

-## Available Scripts
+## Run Project

+- Visit this [Link](https://luminskin-fe-challenge.netlify.app/) to run the project on your browser

-In the project directory, you can run:
+- Clone this repo and in the project directory, you can run:

 ### `yarn start or npm start`